Updated May 2022

 ARTICLE V ELECTIONS

-Station member designees interested in serving as officers may be nominated or nominate themselves.
-All candidates for office must be designees of station members in good standing.
+Outlet member designees interested in serving as officers may be nominated or nominate themselves.
+All candidates for office must be designees of outlet members in good standing.

-Each station member shall have one vote for each office being elected as part of the meeting of the whole association.
+Each outlet member shall have one vote for each office being elected.
 All voting shall be by secret ballot.

 Elections will be held using instant runoff voting with the winning candidate receiving the majority of the total number of votes cast.